 The Great Lakes Water Authority (GLWA) is the regional wholesale provider of water and sewer services to southeast Michigan (Aa1 stable).
 The water enterprise treats water from Lake Huron, Lake St. Clair and the Detroit River and distributes treated water to a service area population of about 3.8 million.
 The sewer enterprise collects, treats and disposes of wastewater produced by a service area population of about 2.8 million.
-GLWA is an incorporated municipal authority, established in 2016, operating under the guidance of a six-member board, consisting of one appointee each of the counties of Macomb (Aa1 stable), Oakland (Aaa stable), and Wayne (A3 positive), two appointees of the Mayor of Detroit and one of the Governor of Michigan.
+GLWA is an incorporated municipal authority, established in 2016, operating under the guidance of a six-member board, consisting of one appointee each of the counties of Macomb, Oakland and Wayne, two appointees of the Mayor of Detroit and one of the Governor of Michigan.